-Car accidents of any kind are traumatic for all involved: bystanders, drivers, passengers, and (of course) victims.
+Accidents of any kind are traumatic specifically hit-and-run auto accident a for all involved: bystanders, drivers, passengers, and (of course) victims.
 The damages tend to be particularly severe in freeway accidents.
 Everyone is affected by the crash, in one way or another.
 Legal processes can bring justice and compensation to those who suffered.
 But what happens if the driver who caused the accident suddenly drives off – leaving the victims to pick up the pieces without even knowing who the offender is?
-This is called a hit-and-run accident.
+This is called a hit-and-run auto accident.

 According to the National Highway Traffic Safety Administration, the number of fatal hit-and-run crashes is on the rise despite the overall number of traffic-related deaths decreasing across the US.
 Traffic safety officials have reported an increase in drunk drivers fleeing the scene of an accident.
 Tragically, many of these accidents involve pedestrians and serious injuries.